gregsullivan/_tw-themejson/README.md

 # \_tw × theme.json

-A Tailwind CSS plugin that automatically pulls colors and widths from a WordPress theme’s `theme.json` file, initiated as follows:
+A Tailwind CSS plugin created for [\_tw](https://underscoretw.com/) that automatically pulls colors and widths from a WordPress theme’s `theme.json` file, initiated as follows:

 ```js
 // tailwind.config.js